huggingface/hub-docs/docs/hub/model-cards-components.md

 ## The Gallery component

-To display an image gallery in your model card, add the `<Gallery />` anywhere in your markdown.
+Add the `<Gallery />` component to your text-to-image model card to showcase your images generation.

 For example,
 ```md